adrieloliveras/PStorage/README.md

 * Y: Activate the box selector (TODO: transform it as a button on screen).

 ## Todo List
+* Add SM/USUM support
 * Wonder box ;)
 * Display more specific information per Pokémon (Tabs for contest/met/etc).
 * Enhance more the GUI.
 * When moving Pokémon with the DPad/A, switch the held Pokémon.

-## Nota Bene
+## Note
-I only tested this homebrew with Pokémon Alpha Sapphire on a cartridge on a n3ds.
+Original Project was only tested with Pokémon Alpha Sapphire on a cartridge on a n3ds.
 Not cheat, no kidding.
 Besides this being a fork, I'm also stupid.

 ## Credits